BLACKLITRO/fuse-introlab/lab04/README.md

 ## Lab four - Deploying to OpenShift
-In this lab we are going to deploy our service nto Openshift as a Container.
-But firs, we are going to deploy a mysql (in Openshift to) in order to connect aour app to a real RDBM, using a JDBC driver.
+In this lab we are going to deploy our service into Openshift as a Container.
+But first, we are going to deploy a mysql instance (in Openshift to) in order to connect our app to a real RDBM, using a JDBC driver.

-## irst we need to be sure that all imge streams for Fuse and MySQL are available in Openshift.
+## First we need to be sure that all image streams for Fuse and MySQL are available in Openshift.
 With an Openshift admin user do the following:

 1. Add the `mysql-ephemeral` and `FIS` templates: